dfloer/SC2k-docs/simulation spec.md

 Reportedly, crime and the weather are linked, and weather can effect disasters as well.

+#### In Game Windows

+##### Budget

+For bonds, the game appears to display decimal rates rounded down in the budget window, but calculates costs based on the actual rate.

+The bond sum rate may be used to determine credit rating, in conjunction with the city's land value.

 #### Miscellaneous Notes

 The buildings that cause NIMBY reactions are: